shaduzlabs/cabl/README.md

 ```
 cmake -DBUILD_STATIC_LIBS=ON -DBUILD_SHARED_LIBS=ON ..
 ```
-On Windows LibUSB, HIDAPI and RtMIDI are downloaded from the respective repositories and built locally in the build subfolder, so you don't need to have them installed on the system.
+On Windows LibUSB, HIDAPI and RtMIDI are downloaded from the respective repositories and built locally in the build subdirectory, so you don't need to have them installed on the system.
 If for some reason you want the same behavior on Linux or OSX, you can override CABL_FORCE_BUILD_DEPENDENCIES (default is OFF) and set it to ON.
 ```
 cmake -DCABL_FORCE_BUILD_DEPENDENCIES=ON ..
 ```